SydneyBioX/scFeatures/dev/review_issues.md

   - It was added to fix a bug that is now forgotten, I removed all references.
 - [x] Why is **inline** needed in the vignettes?
   - Same as above.
 It is no longer needed.
-- [ ] The formatting in the `scFeatures_detail` vignette is a bit messy because it includes lots of verbose output (progress bars).
+- [x] The formatting in the `scFeatures_detail` vignette is a bit messy because it includes lots of verbose output (progress bars).
 Please revise.
-  - Messages and warnings have been removed from the output.
+   **Fixed**: Messages and warnings have been removed from the output.
 - [x] In the `scFeatures_detail` vignette you are subsetting a vector outside its bounds; please fix:
   - This has been fixed by including different data with the package.